ZenGo-X/smart-contracts-workshop/README.md

 - The recommended Development IDE for HardHat is VSCode make sure you have it first: https://code.visualstudio.com/download

-- We'll set up our HardHat environemnt using [that guide](https://hardhat.org/tutorial/setting-up-the-environment)
+- Set up HardHat environemnt using [that guide](https://hardhat.org/tutorial/setting-up-the-environment)

 - [hh shorthand installation](https://hardhat.org/hardhat-runner/docs/guides/command-line-completion)

-- Setup a MetaMask account from which you'll deploy the contracts
+- Create a new MetaMask account from which you'll deploy the contracts

 ## Setting up the environment